mbrooker/mbrooker-blog/_posts/2026-07-29-lorenz-and-little.md

 [1.
 0.99377318 0.93082759 0.51712644 0.10342529]
 </code></pre>

-That tells us that, for this distribution, requests at or longer than the median (p50) contribute about 99% of the mean latency, at requests at or longer than the p99 contribute about 52% of the mean latency.
+That tells us that, for this distribution, requests at or longer than the median (p50) contribute about 99% of the mean latency, at requests at or longer than the p99 contribute about 52% of the mean latency<sup>[2](#foot2)</sup>.

 That's fun, but why do I care?
 Because [Little's law](https://en.wikipedia.org/wiki/Little%27s_law) tells us that this same value (contribution to the mean) is also the contribution to the concurrency in the system.
-In a simple threaded system, if $1 - L(p) = k$ , then $k$% of the threads in our service are busy with requests with a latency above the $p$th percentile.
+In a simple threaded system, if $1 - L(p) = k$ , then $k%%$ of the busy threads in our service are busy with requests with a latency above the $p$th percentile.
+Queues, event-based implementations, etc complicate the mapping of concurrency to cost, so you'll need to think about those in context of your own system.

 In my experience, it's not unusual in services for $1 - L(0.99)$ to be greater than $0.5$ or even $0.75$.
 That tells us that optimizing the tail could be a much bigger than expected contributor to reducing concurrency, and along with that reducing capacity demand, lock contention, and other things that come with higher concurrency.
 Tails tend to be disproportionately expensive to serve, and so disproportionately important to focus on as we think about optimization.
 We shouldn't make the mistake of trimming them off, because they're often the thing that's driving costs!
 (And, of course, bad customer experiences).

 If you want to play with some values, type your percentiles in here, and see your curve:

 <div markdown="0" style="margin: 1.5em 0; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">
 <p style="line-height: 2.1;">